shashankkatte/ts-playground/README.md

 If you hover over color after initialization it would say type as `any`.
 (We will look at any shortly)

-> Rule of thumb: if we do the declarationa nd initialization in the same line Typescript will do the TYpe inference for us.
+> Rule of thumb: if we do the declarationa nd initialization in the same line TypeScript will do the TYpe inference for us.

 ### So then when should we use what?

 - **Type Inference** : ALWAYS!
 When ever we can we use type infrerence by default.
-We will let Typescript figure out the type for us as much as possible
+We will let TypeScript figure out the type for us as much as possible

-- **Type Annotations** - There are 3 Scenarios where we might have to add annotations to help Typescript find the type
+- **Type Annotations** - There are 3 Scenarios where we might have to add annotations to help TypeScript find the type

   1. Whenever a function returns a `any` type and we need to clarify the value